Combining kernel estimators in the uniform deconvolution problem: Uniform deconvolution

 \subsection{Inversion formulas}

 Inversion of the relation (\ref{convun}) is relatively simple.
-Surprisingly we get two different expressions which of course coincide for density functions $g$ of the form (\ref{convun}). \begin{lem} If $g$ is of the form (\ref{convun}) then we have
+Surprisingly we get two different expressions which of course coincide for density functions $g$ of the form (\ref{convun}).
+The formulas (\ref{Left1}) and (\ref{inversion1}) have already previously been used in Van Es (1991) and Groeneboom and Jongbloed (2003). \begin{lem} If $g$ is of the form (\ref{convun}) then we have

 Furthermore, assuming that $f$ vanishes at plus and minus infinity, and that $g$ is continuously differentiable, we have

 \end{lem}

 {\bf Proof}